 - What’s the expected ROI?

 These questions will help you gain further insight into the nature of business opportunities you intend to pursue.
-In my experiences, you can get at least 10% net margin in the paper rolls and it has a very short payback period of between 1-2 years, and the return on investment is very huge (about 50%).
+In my experience, you can get at least 10% net margin in the paper rolls and it has a very short payback period of between 1-2 years, and the return on investment is very huge (about 50%).

 After finishing the market research and profit research, if you are sure it is a very good choice for you to start your own paper roll manufacturing factory, then you are ready to go.